data-preservation-programs/singularity/docs/cli-reference/datasource/add/qingstor.md

       and these uploads do not fully utilize your bandwidth, then increasing this may help to speed up the transfers.

+   --qingstor-env-auth
+      Get QingStor credentials from runtime.

+      Only applies if access_key_id and secret_access_key is blank.

+      Examples:
+         | false | Enter QingStor credentials in the next step.
+         | true  | Get QingStor credentials from the environment (env vars or IAM).

    --qingstor-access-key-id
       QingStor Access Key ID.